 The boy was worried for the little kitty, so when he got to the school, he told his teacher about it and asked her to called the police.

-Animal Control Officer Angela Lee went to the area and realized she needed firefighters to help in rescuing the stuck kitty.
-Thankfully, two firefighters immediately went to the scene, climbed down the storm drain and rescued the poor kitty.
+Animal Control Officer Angela Lee went to the area and realized she needed firefighters to help rescue the stuck kitty.
+Thankfully, two firefighters immediately went to the scene, climbed down the storm drain and rescued the poor baby.

 The kitty was cold and soaking wet, but he was lucky to be alive.
 Watch the video below and see the raw footage of the rescue!